Gio85/My-Movies/README.md

 - User's movies populated with a virtual (see `models/user.js`)
 - Frontend form validation with HTML5 and [jQuery Validate Plugin](https://jqueryvalidation.org/)

+#### The build

+* HTML 5, CSS, jQuery, Express, NodeJs were used to create this project.

 ## Notes

 - Feel free to create an account and add movies and directors